Eximchain/terraform-aws-eximchain-node/README.md

 * ca-central-1
 * sa-east-1

+## Selecting A Network

+The network that the eximchain node will connect to is determined in the AMI at packer build time.

+By default, the packer build will build an AMI that will connect to the Eximchain main network.
+If you wish to connect to the Eximchain test network, use the `gamma-test-network` branch to build your AMI instead.
+You MUST build your own AMI to connect to the Eximchain test network.

 # Generate SSH key for EC2 instances

 Generate an RSA key with ssh-keygen.
 This only needs to be done once.
 If you change the output file location you must change the key paths in the terraform variables file later.